Swastiksaumya1/amazing-chat-app/README.md

 # 🚀 Amazing Chat Application

-A beautiful, real-time chat application with stunning UI and modern design features.
+A beautiful, real-time chat application with stunning UI and modern design features that I built from scratch to showcase my full-stack development skills.

+## 👨‍💻 About This Project

+I created this chat application to demonstrate my expertise in modern web development technologies.
+The project features a complete real-time messaging system with beautiful UI/UX design, showcasing both frontend and backend development capabilities.

 ## ✨ Features